NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 Strive for diversity and avoid stereotypes.
 Do not make generalizations about people, countries, regions, and cultures.

-Do not use slang, profane or derogatory terms.
+Do not use slang, profane, or derogatory terms.

 Do not use terms that may carry unconscious racial bias, terms that use color to represent good or bad, or terms associated with military